 Denim and Mitchell bought the club from Jeff Mostyn and Steve Sly, though Mostyn still holds the position of chairman.

 Mostyn was part of the consortium that bought Bournemouth in 2009, and this group saved the club from certain extinction.

 Steve Fletcher holds the record for the most appearances for AFC Bournemouth.
 Fletcher made 628 appearances in two spells for the club between 1992 and 2007 and then again in from 2009 to 2013.

 Ted MacDougall is one of Bournemouth’s all time leading goalscorers.
 MacDougall scored 117 goals for the club in two spells.
 His first time at Bournemouth lasted for 146 games, in which he scored 103 goals from 1969 to 1972.
 His second spell at the club came in 1978.
 MacDougall scored 16 goals in 50 appearances before leaving two seasons later.

 A Bournemouth player also holds the record for the fastest ever Football League hattrick.
 James Hayter scored three goals in less than 140 seconds in 2004 in a match between Bournemouth and Wrexham.

-Bournemouth’s record signing is Jordan Ibe.
-Ibe cost the club £15 million from Liverpool in 2016.
+Bournemouth’s record signing is Jefferson Lerma.
+The Colombian international cost the club £25 million from Levante in 2018.

 The highest transfer fee Bournemouth have received in their history is the £12 million Newcastle United paid for Matt Ritchie in 2016.